Covington Blue from Benjamin Moore is a classic inviting tone inspired by the documented colors found in 18th- and 19th- century architecture.

 To create a "fresh and airy" feel, I used a crisp white on the ceiling and on the iron beds.
 Printed sheets, incorporating a stronger yellow for contrast as well as two shades of blue, and a handmade rag rug with just a bit of grass green complete the scheme.

-For my bedroom in Beacon Hill I used Classic Brown from Benjamin Moore, a wonderfully saturated brown that added a sense of richness to the space.
+For my bedroom in Beacon Hill I used Barista from Benjamin Moore, a wonderfully saturated brown that added a sense of richness to the space.

 When using saturated colors, balance is key.
 In this case, I used simple white nightstands, white lamps with a gold base, and white bed linens with a dark brown trim.